sakw150/STAT-4010-Statistical-Methods-2/README.md

 # STAT 4010: Statistical Methods 2

 *SaYoPillow: Blockchain Integrated Privacy Assured IoMT Framework for Stress Management Considering Sleeping Habits* presents a dataset that has nine sleep related variables.
 In this project, the sleep dataset will be explored.
 After exploring the properties of the dataset, a linear regression model will be generated to explore the relationship between physiological variables.
 Criterion-based methods such as AIC and BIC will be utilized to determine the model's accuracy.
 Note that dataset can be accessed by contacting the authors.
+Writeup and code associated will be provided.

 The project was based on the paper: *SaYoPillow: Blockchain Integrated Privacy Assured IoMT Framework for Stress Management Considering Sleeping Habits*